System-bath models

 • $d_i^{\dagger}, d_i$ : creation/annihilation operators for orbital $i$

-For the specific case of a two-state impurity system, the system Hamiltonian can be expressed as:
+For the specific case of a single impurity system, the system Hamiltonian can be expressed as:

 \[H_{S} = h \cdot d^{\dagger} d + U_0\]